Logo

 Tracking your ovulation can significantly increase your chances of conceiving.
 Several tools and methods can help you determine your most fertile days.

 Understanding your menstrual cycle is key to tracking ovulation.
 The menstrual cycle is divided into two main phases: the follicular phase and the luteal phase.
-Ovulation typically occurs around the middle of the cycle, approximately 14 days before the start of your next period.
+Ovulation typically occurs around the middle of the cycle, approximately 14 days before your period starts.
 By pinpointing this timeframe, you can identify when you are most likely to conceive.

 Ovulation Prediction Kits